-Question Number As a designer , outline how the use of lighting could be developed to create atmosphere in this extract.
-Your answer should make reference to the performance text as a whole.
-4 AO3 = 18 marks This question is about design and specifically asks the candidate to outline how the use of lighting could be developed to create atmosphere.
+Question Number As a designer , outline how the use of set and props could be developed to create impact on the audience in this extract.
+4 AO3 = 18 marks This question is about design and specifically asks the candidate to outline how the use of set and props could be developed to create impact on the audience in the extract.
 The question is about the candidate's response from the perspective of the designer.
 Candidates should use the extract to qualify their ideas and intentions and make reference to the text as a whole.
-Candidates might refer to the following in their response: • how lighting can be developed to create atmosphere, mood, meaning and impact for an audience • how lighting can be developed to communicate ideas to an audience • how lighting can help develop characterisation • how the impact of their work can be developed as a result of the consideration of alternative ideas • specific references to lighting such as named equipment, lighting colours, names of lanterns, specific effects • overall performance style and influence • actor/audience relationship • use of theatrical venue, space, levels, proxemics and other design elements • entrances and exits • the visual effect of specific technical and creative choices • designing to reflect the style and atmosphere of the performance text • research relating to the context of the text, such as time period, historical, social, political and cultural aspects that develop and communicate ideas through their use of lighting intended audience impact.
+Candidates might refer to the following in their response: how set and props can be developed to create impact such as atmosphere, mood, and meaning for an audience how set and props can be developed to communicate ideas to an audience how set and props can be developed to communicate ideas to an audience actor/audience relationship use of theatrical venue, space, levels, proxemics and other design elements entrances and exits the visual impact of specific technical and creative choices designing to reflect the style and atmosphere of the performance text research relating to the context of the text, such as time period, historical, social and cultural aspects that develop and communicate ideas through their use of the chosen theatrical element.